IMPORTANT INSTRUCTIONS:

 • BANKRUPTCY: A copy of your discharge if you have EVER filed bankruptcy.

 • REAL ESTATE: The recorded deed (title to your home, available at the county recorder’s office), and the recorded mortgage(s) (the lien the money lender filed on your home, also available at the county recorder’s office).
-The recorder’s office for many Ohio counties are online and I may obtain these documents for you.
+The recorder’s offices for many Ohio counties are online and I may obtain these documents for you.
 If you own any property outside Ohio, including timeshares and other vacation property, you must obtain and provide these documents.